wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-streaming-logs-and-console.md

 should see them in the **(3)** resulting window in near real time.

 ## Console ##
-The Azure Management Portal provides console access to your web app environment.
+The Azure Portal provides console access to your web app environment.
 You can explore your web app's file system and run powershell/cmd scripts.
 You are bound by the same permissions set as your running web app code when executing console commands.
 You won't be able to access protected directories or run